For Mortgage Support call

 Picture

-This is why asset price weakness is likely to be substantially less than many might be thinking, and opportunities for low-priced purchases short-lived in duration.
-Go to www.tonyalexander.nz to subscribe to my free weekly “Tony’s View” for easy to understand discussion of wider developments in the NZ economy, plus more on housing markets.
+Go to www.tonyalexander.nz to subscribe to my free weekly “Tony’s View” for easy-to-understand discussion of wider developments in the NZ economy, plus more on housing markets.
+By Tony Alexander

 Picture